lee212/simpleazure/docs/arm.rst

-Azure Resource Template (JSON based Infrastructure as Code) runs with Azure Resource Manager which Azure Python SDK 2.0.0+ supports with new packages and functions, and Simple Azure uses new version of Azure Python SDK to deploy software stacks under Azure Resource Templates.
+Azure Resource Template (JSON based Infrastructure as Code) runs with Azure Resource Manager which Azure Python SDK 2.0.0+ supports with new packages and functions.
+Simple Azure uses the new version of Azure Python SDK to deploy software and infrastructure with Azure Resource Templates.

 Previous development is now called 'legacy' or 'classic' mode of Azure Python SDK with limited features (although it still works to start or terminate Azure